 - Push the threaded part of the tool through the new line,

 - Hold the tool on your rod as previously tested and insert the threaded part with the new line through the side of the tool and do up until firm and so the tool does not move,

 - Once the tool has been mounted to the rod, tighten your drag on your reel so it is tight and then flick your bale arm over to the open position.

-- As per video, drag some line off so you have enough to make a large loop with a tail of approximately 10cm long going back to the new spool.
+- As per the video, drag some line off so you have enough to make a large loop with a tail of approximately 10cm long going back to the new spool.

 - Tie the line using a uni knot method as per picture below:

-- Place the open loop onto the reel spool and loop it around 3-4 times in each direction as per video,
+- Place the open loop onto the reel spool and loop it around 3-4 times in each direction as per the video,

 - Once this is done, pull the line tight to tighten the loop on the spool.